Skip to main content

 What is helping?

-The SSSC revised codes of practice to ensure consistency with the skills and practice requirements of the promise, focused on relationships, staff wellbeing and trauma-informed practice.
+• The SSSC revised codes of practice to ensure consistency with the skills and practice requirements of the promise, focused on relationships, staff wellbeing and trauma-informed practice.

-Each and Every Child have developed a Framing Toolkit - a step-by-step guide which will help anyone talking about care experience and the 'care system' with the aim of tackling stigma and discrimination, building public understanding and directing people to solutions that will improve the lives of children, young people, families and care experienced adults across Scotland.
+• Each and Every Child have developed a Framing Toolkit - a step-by-step guide which will help anyone talking about care experience and the 'care system' with the aim of tackling stigma and discrimination, building public understanding and directing people to solutions that will improve the lives of children, young people, families and care experienced adults across Scotland.

-CELCIS's Children's Services Reform Research found that shared vision, culture and priorities often exists amongst practitioners working in different services, which can help reduce barriers and stigma and improve the experience of the support delivered.
-Much of this was attributed to shared overarching policy and practice such as the promise and GIRFEC, however, it was recognised that work was needed to ensure everyone working with children, young people and families understands their role within these.
+• Much of this was attributed to shared overarching policy and practice such as the promise and Getting it right for every child (GIRFEC), however, it was recognised that work was needed to ensure everyone working with children, young people and families understands their role within these.

 Who must act?